dfoerderreuther/console-builder/README.md

 ### exec-maven-plugin

 console-builder is based on jline.
-On my linux console I have problems with the combination of jline and the exec-maven-plugin.
+Within my terminal I have problems with the combination of jline and the exec-maven-plugin.
 After finishing the programm, my terminal doesn't work right and I have to close it and open a new one.

 ### Test inside of IDE